 As the Examination is near, candidates are eager to know more about the topics expected to come in the upcoming SBI Clerk Prelim Exam.
 Time and distance Questions are asked very Frequently in the SBI Clerk Prelim Examination.
 Questions from Time and Distance can be tricky at times unless the whole concept is clear in your head.

 To make the concept pearl clear, we bring for you the detailed concept of Average Speed, Relative Speed, and Train and Platforms.
 All the probable questions are covered in the Example of various concepts for SBI Clerk Time and distance Questions by our experts.

 Concept 1 – Average Speed, Time and distance Question SBI Clerk

 Average speed = Total Distance covered/ Total Time Taken

 Average speed = 2xy/x+y (When the distance is constant)

 Where x and y are the two speeds at which the same distance has been covered.

 For n values If the distance covered is constant (d1 = d2 = d3 = dn) in each part of the journey, then the average speed is the Harmonic Mean of the values.

 Speed_Avg = n / (1/s1 + 1/s2 + 1/s3 … + 1/sn)

-Solution: Since the distance travelled on both sides is the same, we can use the formula of harmonic mean of speeds
+Solution: Since the distance traveled on both sides is the same, we can use the formula of the harmonic mean of speeds